open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 To follow this guide, make sure you meet the following requirements:

 - Ansible Installed in your system
-- Linux hosts along with SSH access to each of these Linux hosts.
+- Linux hosts along with SSH access to each of these Linux hosts
 - Prometheus for gathering metrics

 ## Install the Grafana Ansible collection